TristanMcLaughlin/ddd-schedule-app/README.md

 Note:
 I went half DDD on this one and made some kind of weird hybrid where Eloquent migrations and the front end are split apart from any layer.
 I haven't worked on cleaning up the directories and moving them from a typical Laravel structure so much, just wanted to get this prototype out the door and usable so I could use my time more productively.

+Node is not containerised yet, but it uses v22.
+I use nvm locally for version switching when needed.